StoneMcYT/susFic/blog/year23/chapter-two.md

 :::

 Dammit, I cursed to myself; my legs are screaming while the guards chased after me.
 Legs screaming, breath panting, hooves screaming.
-I overhear screams and shouts of various military orders and vaguely catch a name.
-Merloy?
-No, Penelope.
-That's right, Penelope, a unicorn with a beautiful white coat with grey streaks like a zebra led the chase in a tight V formation.
+I overhear screams and shouts of various military orders and vaguely catch a name. shorning?
+No, Shining.
+That's right, Shining, a unicorn with a beautiful white coat led the chase in a tight V formation.
 Legs tiring, I jumped up into the air, putting a lot of trust into my wings to fly up.

 "YES, I'M FLYING!"
 I screamed out for the world to see.

-Dammit, seconds later I was tackled into the ground with Penelope holding me down, with the guards rushing over to cuff me.
+Dammit, seconds later I was tackled into the ground with Shining holding me down, with the guards rushing over to cuff me.
 The hay, I have done nothing wrong.
 The orange one knocked me in the head, and all went dark.

 ** Hours Later: **